rust-lang/rust/src/doc/complement-design-faq.md

 non-exhaustive match would be to panic the thread if nothing is matched, though it could fall through if the type of the `match` expression is `()`.
 This sort of hidden cost and special casing is against the language's philosophy.
-It's easy to ignore certain cases by using the `_` wildcard:
+It's easy to ignore all unspecified cases by using the `_` wildcard:

 ```rust,ignore
 match val.do_something() {